Buen Retiro Park Walking Tour, Madrid

 4) Paseo de las Estatuas (Walkway of the Statues)

-Despite being officially named Paseo de la Argentina (Argentina Promenade), this section of Retiro Park is commonly known as the Walkway of the Statues.
-Located between the Gate of Spain ("Puerta de España") and the Large Pond ("Estanque Grande"), it is adorned with 14 sculptures from a series of 114 originally designed by Benedictine friar Martín Sarmiento in 1743.
-These exquisite artworks were carved by sculptors Juan Domingo Olivieri and Felipe de Castro between 1743-48 and were originally intended for the cornice of the Royal Palace, but fate had different plans for them.
+Though it bears the official title of the Argentina Promenade, most visitors know this stretch of Retiro Park as the Walkway of the Statues.
+Located between the Gate of Spain and the Large Pond, it is lined with 14 sculpted monarchs—just a fraction of the 114 originally envisioned in 1743 by Benedictine friar Martín Sarmiento.
+These finely carved figures were meant for the cornice of the Royal Palace… but fate, as usual, had other ideas.

 5) El Parterre (Parterre Garden)